r5py/r5py/docs/user-guide/user-manual/advanced-usage.md

 ```

-## Using a custom installation of R⁵
+## Use a custom installation of R⁵

 For some use cases, it can be useful to use a local copy of R⁵, rather than
 the one downloaded by *r5py*, for instance, in order to apply custom patches
 to extend or modify R⁵’s functionality, or to force the use of a certain
 version for longitudinal comparability.
+For retaining path geometries for public

-This can be achieved by either installing R⁵ into the default class path
+transport routes in {class}`DetailedItinerariesComputer`,

-`/usr/share/java/r5/r5-all.jar`, or by using a configuration option or command
+This can be achieved by passing a configuration option or command
 line argument to change the class path.

 For example, to set a custom classpath inside a Python notebook, you can set